Abandoned & Little-Known Airfields:

 The much larger Madison Municipal Airport / Truax Field was opened a few miles to the northeast in 1937,

-and North Street Airport was presumably closed at that point.
+Madison North Street Airport was evidently closed at some point between 1941-42,

 A 2014 aerial view showed no trace remaining of North Street Airport.